Zia-ul-Haq: Legacy

-Public image

 In Pakistan

-Even after his death, Zia-ul-Haq remained a highly polarising and widely discussed figure in the country's intellectual and political circles.
-Out of the country's long and storied history, Zia-ul-Haq's legacy remains a most toxic, enduring, and tamper-proof legacy, according to the editorial written in Dawn.
+Even after his death, Zia-ul-Haq remained a highly polarising figure in the country's history.
+Zia-ul-Haq's legacy remains a most toxic, enduring, and tamper-proof legacy, according to the editorial written in Dawn.
 He is also praised for defeating the Soviets.
 Indian journalist Kallol Bhattacherjee, an author of a book on Afghanistan, said:"There will not be another Zia in South Asia.
 He was unique and multidimensional like all complex characters of South Asian history.
 I admire Zia's guts, though not his methods, especially in regards to Islam.
 He successfully took on nuclear India and changed the balance of power that Indira Gandhi created in the 1971 war and broke all rules to acquire nuclear weapons for Pakistan."Historians and political scientists widely discussed and studied his policy making skills, some authors noting him as "The Ringmaster", "Master of Illusion" and "Master Tactician".
 However, his most remembered and enduring legacy was his indirect involvement and military strategies, by proxy supporting the Mujahidin, against the USSR's war in Afghanistan.
 His reign also helped the conservatives to rise at the national politics against Benazir Bhutto.
 He is also noted as being one of Pakistan's most successful generals, placing the armed forces in charge of the country's affairs.
 During his regime, western styles in hair, clothing, and music flooded the country.
 The 1980s gave birth to Pakistani rock music, which expressed Pakistani nationalism in the country.

 To this day, Zia remains a polarising figure in Pakistan's history, credited with preventing wider Soviet incursions into the region as well as economic prosperity, but decried for weakening democratic institutions, passing laws encouraging religious intolerance, and depreciating the rupee with managed float policies.
 He is also cited for promoting the early political career of Nawaz Sharif, who would be thrice elected Prime Minister.

 With the passing of the Eighteenth Amendment to the Constitution of Pakistan (2010), the executive powers General Zia had legislated were permanently removed from the Constitution of Pakistan.